Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/u2f/desktop-login.rst

       -  If you would like to be prompted to touch the Nitrokey, ``cue`` option will make ``pam_u2f`` print ``Please touch the device.`` message.
 You can change the message in ``[cue_prompt=Please touch the device.]``.

-      -  `nouserok` will ensure that you can still login using the username and password, you might want to remove this at some point once the setup is working and you don't want regular username & password based logins.

    Once we modified the ``common-auth``, we can save and exit the file.